Should I sponsor a child? If that’s a question you’ve been asking yourself, you’re in the right place.

 Minear was a single mother in crisis.
 She needed basic support to help her and her young family reunite and thrive after years of poverty.
 Through holistic support from existing networks within her local community, she begins a plan for her family’s sustainable future together.

-How To Help Cambodian Children
+How To Help Children In Cambodia

 Before you part with your hard-earned money, make sure you do your research.
 Don’t just blindly offer support to a charity with a charismatic founder.
 Make sure you gain a proper understanding of the work you’re supporting and its impact.